lqc/thinkcspy/source/files.rst

     directory
         A named collection of files, also called a folder.
-Directories can contain files and other directories, which are refered to as *subdirectories* of the directory that contains them.
+Directories can contain files and other directories, which are referred to as *subdirectories* of the directory that contains them.

     file